-An index of all the objects in the current version is available down the right hand side of this page, click to view more information about the object, including a screenshot.
+An index of all the objects in the current version is available here.
 Note that you cannot download single objects, you must download the library as a whole.

 Click one of the following links to download the OpenSceneryX installer:

-If for any reason you cannot use the installer, for example if you are behind a restrictive firewall or if you need to download on one machine and install on another, then you can download a zip file containing the whole library by clicking the following link: OpenSceneryx.zip.
+If for any reason you cannot use the installer, for example if you are behind a restrictive firewall, then you can download a zip file containing the whole library here.
 PLEASE ONLY USE THIS OPTION IF YOU ABSOLUTELY HAVE TO because it is hard on my bandwidth and also much slower because you have to download the entire library rather than just the files that have changed.

 * Please note that the Linux version requires GTK+ 2.8 or higher, glibc-2.4 or higher, the CUPS (Common UNIX Printing System) and libstdc++.so.6.
 For information on GTK, see www.gtk.org.
 The installer is currently 32-bit only, so to run in 64-bit Linux you will also need the ia32-libs package, if available for your distro.

-You don't need to download a new installer every time you want to update OpenSceneryX, you can just re-run the installer whenever you like and it will only download files that have changed.
+You don’t need to download a new installer every time you want to update OpenSceneryX, you can just re-run it whenever you like and it will only download files that have changed.

 If you downloaded the full zipped version, unzip it and a folder titled ‘OpenSceneryX’ should be created.
 Move this folder into the ‘Custom Scenery’ folder inside your X-Plane folder

-If you are a standard user of X-Plane®, then you don't do anything else.
-Installing this library does nothing on it's own to the simulator - you won't see new objects dotted about, you won't see any changes to your default scenery, you won't see any new options in X-Plane®.
-However, scenery packages developed by other people can now use the objects in this library, so if you have installed any scenery package marked 'Enhanced by OpenSceneryX' then that package will come alive with objects.
+If you are a standard user of X-Plane®, then you don’t do anything else.
+Installing this library does nothing on it’s own to the simulator – you won’t see any changes to your default scenery and you won’t see any new options in X-Plane®.
+However, scenery packages developed by other people can now use the objects in this library, so if you have installed any scenery package that uses OpenSceneryX then that package will come alive with objects.

-If you are a scenery developer, click the following link to download the OpenSceneryX Developer Pack: OpenSceneryX Developer Pack 2.1.0.
-Instructions for use are enclosed, and the developer pack now contains a full PDF reference manual containing everything in the library including screenshots.
+If you are a scenery developer, click the following link to download the OpenSceneryX Developer Pack: .
+Instructions for use are enclosed, and the developer pack contains a full PDF reference manual containing everything in the library including screenshots.
 If you have used OpenSceneryX in your scenery package, please let us know by leaving a message on this page.